 - Spinach Swap: Frozen works too!
 Thaw and squeeze out excess water first.

-- Dairy-Free Version: Swap heavy cream with coconut milk or plain almond milk for a dairy-free version.
+- Dairy-Free Version: Swap heavy cream for coconut milk or plain almond milk.

 - Flavor Boost: A splash of lemon juice at the end brightens all the flavors.